 - Targeting the hidden job market – read how these experienced freelancers found their first clients

-- Cold-calling or cold-emailing – you may wish to try pitching as part of your marketing plan
+- Cold-calling or cold-emailing – you may wish to try pitching or developing an email newsletter marketing

 - Subcontracting – subcontracting to experienced writers is an excellent strategy for beginners.